schakk34/tkdai/DEPLOYMENT.md

 If you encounter issues not covered in this guide:

 1. Check the Docker logs: `docker-compose logs tkdai-app`
-2. Verify all prerequisites are met
+2. Verify database connection: `python migrate_db.py`
-3. Ensure sufficient system resources
+3. Ensure all prerequisites are met
 4. Check the application logs for specific error messages

 ## Security Notes